-Since the end of the Cold War, NATO has faced a different security environment than that which defined its mission for the first forty-plus years of its existence.
-As NATO seeks to redefine its role, it must consider newly emerging global threats such as terrorism, cyber attacks, and the proliferation of weapons of mass destruction that challenge both existing Alliance members and its global partners.
-It must also consider the nature of partnership itself, and the role NATO might play in building partner capacity to address global threats, participate in coalition operations, and enhance defense reform.
+A new security environment dramatically different from that which defined NATO's mission at its inception poses different challenges for collective action.
+Newly emerging global threats such as terrorism, cyber attacks, and the proliferation of weapons of mass destruction confront both existing Alliance members and its global partners.
+NATO must also consider the nature of partnership itself, and the role NATO might play in building its partners' capacity to address global threats, participate in coalition operations, and enhance defense reform.

-These themes-security and partnerships-are key to the NATO Lisbon Summit (held in November 2010) and the newly crafted NATO Strategic Concept.
-According to the recommendations of the Group of Experts on NATO's new strategic concept, "For NATO 2020, the twin imperative is assured security for all its members and dynamic engagement beyond the treaty area to minimize threats."1 U.S. Secretary of Defense Robert Gates sees building partner capacity as a critical element in promoting and sustaining security.
-In an article in the May-June 2010 issue of Foreign Affairs, Secretary Gates wrote, "[There] has not been enough attention paid to building the institutional capacity (such as defense ministries) or human capital (including leadership skills and attitudes) needed to sustain security over the long term."2
+These themes-security and partnerships-were key to the NATO Lisbon Summit (held in November 2010) and the newly crafted NATO Strategic Concept.
+According to the recommendations of the Group of Experts on NATO's new strategic concept, "For NATO 2020, the twin imperative is assured security for all its members and dynamic engagement beyond the treaty area to minimize threats."
+Former U.S. Secretary of Defense Robert Gates identified building partner capacity as a critical element in promoting and sustaining security.
+In an article in the May-June 2010 issue of Foreign Affairs, Secretary Gates wrote, "[There] has not been enough attention paid to building the institutional capacity (such as defense ministries) or human capital (including leadership skills and attitudes) needed to sustain security over the long term."

-^{} Dr. James M. Keagle received his Ph.D. from Princeton University, and served for over twenty-five years in the U.S. Air Force, and was wounded in combat.
-A teacher for over thirty years, he was provost at the National Defense University from 1999-2007.
-He coleads NATO's Defense Education Enhancement Program (DEEP) efforts in Georgia and Azerbaijan, and leads DEEP efforts in Montenegro.
-Dr. Tiffany G. Petros is a contractor supporting the Office of the Secretary of Defense (OSD) Partnership Strategy and Stability Operations.
-She has worked extensively in the PfP Partner countries and participated on DEEP teams in Azerbaijan and Montenegro.
+This article is a revised and updated version of one co-authored by Dr. James M. Keagle and Dr. Tiffany G. Petros and published in the 2010 Winter issue of Connections.
+It has been adapted for this edition of Connections by Dr. Keagle.
+Dr. James M. Keagle received his Ph.D. from Princeton University and served for over twenty-six years in the U.S. Air Force.
+A teacher for over thirty-seven years, he was provost at the National Defense University from 1999-2007.
+He co-leads NATO's Defense Education Enhancement Program (DEEP) efforts in Georgia (and formerly in Azerbaijan), has led DEEP efforts in Montenegro, and is the U.S. lead for Armenia.
+Dr. Tiffany G. Petros is currently the OSDP Desk Officer for Kazakhstan and previously a contractor supporting the Office of the Secretary of Defense (OSD) Partnership Strategy and Stability Operations.
+She has worked extensively in the PfP Partner countries and participated on DEEP teams in Azerbaijan, Armenia, and Montenegro.
 She previously served as a political science faculty member at Palacký University and the Anglo-American College in the Czech Republic, and as a visiting professor at the American University of Armenia in Yerevan.
 The views expressed in this article are those of the authors and do not necessarily reflect the official policy or position of any agency of the U.S. government.

-1 NATO 2020: Assured Security; Dynamic Engagement: Analysis and Recommendations of the Group of Experts on a New Strategic Concept for NATO (Brussels: NATO, 17 May 2010), 12.
+NATO 2020: Assured Security; Dynamic Engagement: Analysis and Recommendations of the Group of Experts on a New Strategic Concept for NATO (Brussels: NATO, 17 May 2010), 12.

-2 Robert M. Gates, "Helping Others Defend Themselves: The Future of U.S. Security Assistance," Foreign Affairs (May/June 2010): 4.
+Robert M. Gates, "Helping Others Defend Themselves: The Future of U.S. Security Assistance," Foreign Affairs (May-June 2010): 4.

-One way in which the United States, its NATO Allies, and Partnership for Peace (PfP) Partners are cooperating to enhance security through building defense institutions and developing human capital is in the context of Professional Military and Civilian Defense Education.
-There is a common recognition that it is not enough to ensure that Partner-Alliance weapons systems are interoperable to promote security; rather, shifts in mindset and enhancements in institutions are also required.
+One way in which the United States, its NATO Allies, and Partnership for Peace (PfP) Partners are cooperating to enhance security through building defense institutions and developing human capital is in the context of professional military and civilian defense education.
+Many believe that education-changing mindsets and restructuring the approach to military teaching and research-and not military hardware offers the best opportunity for success.